drwasho/n00b-Sx/README.md

 **Start.sh**

-A number of dialog boxes that allow you to create a new private key and stealth address pubkey and ephemeral key pair.
+A number of dialog boxes that allow you to create a new private key and stealth address pubkey and ephemeral key pair. **Text files with the keys will be created in the location of the script!**

 ![alt text](http://s11.postimg.org/uug1bf3dv/Aggregate.png "Dialog Boxes")